 As discussed above, Blueprint Denver specifically recommends the city diversify housing choice through the expansion of accessory dwelling units throughout all residential areas.
-The plan was adopted after the date of approval of the existing zone districts.
+This plan was adopted after the date of approval of the existing zoning district.
 Therefore, this is an appropriate justifying circumstance for the proposed rezoning.